 I’m not a huge Beavan fan but he has value and I really appreciated Nathanial’s point of view.
 Check it out.

-Topics: Blake Beavan
+Tags: Blake Beavan